 1 teaspoon Worcestershire sauce

-1. Bake the sweet potatoes, remove the skins and mash the flesh with the butter (you should have about a 1/2 cup of mashed potato).
+1. Bake the sweet potatoes, remove the skins and mash the flesh with the butter (you should have about a 1-2 cups of mashed potato).
 Set aside

 2. Preheat oven to 400 degrees F.

-3. Heat the olive oil in a skillet, add the turkey, garlic, and onion and cook until the turkey is lightly browned.
+3. Heat the olive oil in a skillet, add the meat of your choice, garlic, and onion and cook until the turkey is lightly browned.

 5. Stir in the vegetable stock and cook until thickened.

-7. Transfer the turkey mixture to a baking dish and spread the reserved mashed potato on top.
+8. Transfer the meat mixture to a baking dish and then pour the peas and carrots over the meat.
+Then spread the mashed sweet potato on top.